Kalugy/APIFranchiseExample/Tasks.md

 ---

 ## Additional Notes
-- Ensure that all routes follow RESTful principles.
+- Ensure that all routes follow RESTful principlesss.

 ---